-CORONAVIRUS: LASG sets up emergency prevention care committee
+Coronavirus: LASG sets up emergency prevention care committee

 “The agency will also be training the Local Emergency Management Committee in all 20 LGAs and 37 LCDAs on building local resilience and response to epidemic emergency.”

-He said plans were on to enlighten the public through the media and road shows in all the 57 councils ensuring information about the epidemics gets to the grass root.
+He said plans were on to enlighten the public through the media and roadshows in all the 57 councils ensuring information about the epidemics get to the grass root.

 “The agency will make resources available for the state Ministry of Health for emergency and rescue operations.
 Heavy-duty equipment and an ambulance from the agency will also be dedicated for transfer of infected persons/patients.